Zulko/easyAI/docs/source/get_started.rst

   self.players
 - Tell which player plays first with ``self.current_player = 1 # or 2``

 When defining ``possible_moves``, ``scoring``, etc. you must keep in mind that you are in the scope of the *current player*.
-More precisely, a subclass of TwoPlayersGame has the following attributes that indicate whose turn it is.
+More precisely, a subclass of TwoPlayerGame has the following attributes that indicate whose turn it is.
 These attributes can be used but should not be overwritten:

     - ``self.player`` : the current Player (e.g. a ``Human_Player()``).
     - ``self.opponent`` :  the current Player's opponent (Player).
     - ``self.current_player``: the number (1 or 2) of the current player.
-    - ``self.nopponent``: the number (1 or 2) of the opponent.
+    - ``self.opponent_index``: the number (1 or 2) of the opponent.
     - ``self.nmove``: How many moves have been played so far ?

 To start a game you will write something like this ::